 The country's only security forces are the police, prison officers, traffic police, and forestry officials.
-The Ministry of Justice and Interior maintained effective civilian control over the security forces, and the government has effective mechanisms to investigate and punish abuse and corruption.
-There were no reports of impunity involving police.
+The Ministry of Social Affairs, Justice, and Interior maintained effective civilian control over the security forces, and the government has effective mechanisms to investigate and punish abuse and corruption.
+There were no reports of impunity involving security forces during the year.